-The Company classifies its short-term investments as available-for-sale in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 320, "Investments - Debt and Equity Securities".
+Cash and cash equivalents and marketable securities totaled \$159.2 million as of March 31, 2020.
+The Company classifies its marketable securities as available-for-sale in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 320, "Investments - Debt and Equity Securities".
 Available-for-sale debt securities are carried at fair value with unrealized gains and losses reported in other comprehensive income/loss within shareholders' equity.
+Realized gains and losses are recorded as a component of interest and other income (expense), net.
+The cost of securities sold is based on the specific-identification method.